-To close this very special month, we thought of reprinting a graduation story written by Inquirer columnist Cathy S. Babao-Guballa, which, on close reading, is also a story of three generations of women.
+To close this very special month, we thought of reprinting a graduation story written by Inquirer columnist Cathy S. Babao-Guballa, which, on close reading, is also a “herstory” of three generations of women.

 Read on and be reminded of how we felt – or would feel – “graduating along with our own kids”.

-Our sincerest thanks to Cathy for granting us the permission to have this article reprinted on our blog.
+Our sincerest thanks to Cathy for allowing us to have this article reprinted on our blog.

 Parents graduate along with their kids